Drug Lawyer for Possession & Dealing Racine office (near the Village Center Strip Mall)

 On the other hand, police do have an incentive to fulfill their side of the agreement.
 An officer who has a reputation of being untrustworthy will have a difficult time finding a person to act as a CI in the future.
 But, as you will not be given any promises or guarantees only vague assurances that the officer will do what they can, the consideration you get may not be consistent with your expectations.

 There are many factors to consider when deciding if you should work as a CI.
-Our team of Racine and Kenosha drug lawyers are experienced in helping people navigate the decision working as a CI and will be there to help you make the best decision for your case.
+Our team of Racine drug lawyers are experienced in helping people navigate the decision working as a CI and will be there to help you make the best decision for your case.

 How to beat a drug case in Racine